aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1458-Clustering Algorithms:  Hierarchical Clustering.md

 ### Single-Linkage

-Single-linkage (nearest neighbour) is the shortest distance between a pair of observations in two clusters.
+Single-linkage (nearest neighbor) is the shortest distance between a pair of observations in two clusters.
 For example, the distance between clusters “r” and “s” to the left is equal to the length of the arrow between their two closest points.
 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_a1fceb9d09e94aba91958336dafd4a07.png)

-It can sometimes produce clusters where observations in different clusters are closer together than to observations within their own clusters.
-These clusters can appear spread-out.
+It can sometimes produce clusters where observations in different clusters are closer together than observations within their own clusters.
+These clusters can appear spread out.

 ### Complete Linkage

-Complete-linkage (farthest neighbour) is where distance is measured between the farthest pair of observations in two clusters.
+Complete-linkage (farthest neighbor) is where distance is measured between the farthest pair of observations in two clusters.
 For example, the distance between clusters “r” and “s” to the left is equal to the length of the arrow between their two furthest points.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_7eb4e007791845a0ad243d08ce145dd0.png)

 This method usually produces tighter clusters than single-linkage, but these tight clusters can end up very close together.
-Along with average-linkage, it is one of the more popular distance metrics.
+Along with average linkage, it is one of the more popular distance metrics.

 ### Average Linkage

-Average-linkage is where the distance between each pair of observations in each cluster are added up and divided by the number of pairs to get an average inter-cluster distance.
+Average linkage is where the distance between each pair of observations in each cluster is added up and divided by the number of pairs to get an average inter-cluster distance.
 For example, the distance between clusters “r” and “s” to the left is equal to the average length of each arrow between connecting the points of one cluster to the other.